 Will tithes and offerings be collected during worship?

 Tithes and offerings will not be collected during on-campus worship, but may be dropped in one of the boxes at the worship center doors.
 Consider giving online at bonairbaptist.org/give.

 Is singing allowed during worship?

 Yes, but masks must remain on.

 What about Bible studies, small groups, children, and students?

 When will Bible studies begin meeting in person again?

 Bible studies and groups continue to meet online, but no date has been set for when these groups will start meeting again on our campuses.

-Each Bible Study group should discuss with the Discipleship team if they want to gather in person off campus while following social distancing guidelines and other necessary precautions.
+Each Bible Study group should discuss if they want to gather in person off campus while following social distancing guidelines and other necessary precautions.

 Are Bible studies available online?